ahrar-deriv/lines-longer-than-80-fix/README.md

-Command tool to fixes lines longer than 80 chars in your directory
+Command tool to fix lines longer than 80 chars in your directory